RainerWaldmann/wastewater/Readme.md

  - a variation frequency file with a name ending with 'ivar.tsv'
  - a sequencing depth data file with a name ending with 'depth.tsv'

+ Folder names
+ - ignores folders that do not contain a variation frequency file with a name ending with 'ivar.tsv'
+- ignores folders with names starting with '_'.
+- if removeFirstCharsFromSampleName = True in [settings.py](CagableaParserV0.3/settings.py), the first characters from the sample name until the first underscore at max pos 5 in the name will be removed.
+Used to define sorting order for example a sample (folder name) AAA_..... will be shown before AAB_ .
+AAA_ and AAB_ will be removed in graphs, report ..

 Output will be written to the folder provided as --inputDir

-ignores folders that do not contain a variation frequency file with a name ending with 'ivar.tsv' and folders with names starting with '_'.
+Output includes:
+- a html report with heatmaps, coverage plots, variant frequencies
+- a tsv file with variation frequencies, quality values .... : VarFrequencies.tsv .
+Column naming is similar to that used by the ivar software
+- a tsv file with just variation frequencies: VarFrequenciesLight.tsv
+- a tsv file with sequencing depth data for all positions "CoverageAllPositions.tsv"
+ - a tsv file with sequencing depth data for every tenth position "CoveragePositionsReduced.tsv"
+- a tsv file with mean coverage values: coverageMeans.tsv
+- optionally pdf files with heat maps, pie charts ....
+See [settings.py](CagableaParserV0.3/settings.py)

 uses multithreading as much as this is possible with Python